 Use original, un-edited photos as the staging input.
 Do not stage photos that have already been HDR-processed or heavily color-corrected.
 Start with clean, properly exposed originals for the most realistic output.

 Combine staging with video for maximum impact.
-Amplifiles turns virtually staged listing photos into professional walkthrough videos in about 5 minutes.
-The staged images provide the visual foundation, and the video format delivers the engagement.
 A 30-second listing video on Instagram Reels or Facebook can reach 10x more potential buyers than a static photo carousel.
+Amplifiles Creative Mode turns virtually staged photos into 1080p walkthrough videos in about 5 minutes — same studio you used to stage them.

 Frequently Asked Questions